Support and get support from colleagues for continuous, comprehensive patient care

 While some physicians in BC are already working together in groups, the creation of formal physician networks is an emerging area of focus for divisions of family practice, and foundational to the creation of primary care networks (PCNs) in local communities.

 Physicians determine the makeup of their network(s) and the services they will collectively provide to best support their local needs.
-A network can be made up of a group of doctors and combination of relationships: GP to GP, GP to specialist, and/or patient medical home (PMH) to PMH, who collectively support each other to:
+A network can be made up of a group of doctors and combination of relationships: family doctor-to-family doctor, family doctor-to-specialist, and/or patient medical home (PMH) to PMH, who collectively support each other to: